-School buses or school vehicles designed for transporting children with special transportation needs shall comply with Virginia’s standards applicable to school buses and Federal Motor Vehicle Safety Standards as applicable to their GVWR category.
+Public school buses or school vehicles designed for transporting children with special transportation needs shall comply with Virginia’s standards applicable to school buses and FMVSS as applicable to their GVWR category.

-Any school bus that is used for the transportation of children, who are confined to a wheelchair or other restraining devices that prohibit use of the regular service entrance, shall be equipped with a power lift,. unless a ramp is needed for unusual circumstances.
+Any public school bus used for the transportation of children, who are confined to a wheelchair or other restraining devices that prohibit use of the regular entrance, shall be equipped with a power lift,. unless a ramp is needed for unusual circumstances.

 Lift shall be located on the right side of the body, in no way attached to the exterior sides of the bus but confined within the perimeter of the school bus body when not extended.

-82. Aisles.
+83. Aisles

 All aisles leading to the emergency door from wheelchair area shall be a minimum of 30 inches in width.
 A wheelchair securement position shall never be located directly in front of (blocking) a power lift door location.

-83. Communications.
+84. Communications

-Special education buses shall be equipped with a two-way communication system.
-(See Item 40.A.)
+Special education public school buses shall be equipped with a two-way communication system (see item 40.A.).

-84. Fastening Devices.
+85. Fastening Devices

 Unless otherwise specified below, fastening devices shall conform to FMVSS 222 (School Bus Passenger Seating and Crash Protection), 49 CFR § 571.222, as amended.

-Wheelchair fastening devices shall be provided and attached to the floor or walls or both to enable securement of wheelchairs in the vehicle.
+Wheelchair fastening devices shall be provided and attached to the floor or walls or both to enable securement of wheelchairs in the public school bus.
 The devices shall be of the type that requires human intervention to unlatch or disengage.
-The fastening devices shall be designed to withstand forces up to 3,000 pounds per tiedown leg or clamping mechanism or 12,000 pounds total for each wheelchair.
+The fastening devices shall be designed to withstand forces up to 3,000 lbs. per tie-down leg or clamping mechanism or 12,000 lbs. total for each wheelchair.

 Additional fastening devices may be needed to assist the student due to the many different configurations of chairs and exceptionalities.

-85. Heaters.
+86. Heaters

-An additional heater shall be installed in the rear portion of the bus behind wheel wells as required in Item 48 I, except a 50,000 minimum BTU heater may be used in bodies originally designed for 31-66 passenger capacity and 34 ,000 minimum BTU heaters may be used in bodies of 30 passengers or less.
+An additional heater shall be installed in the rear portion of the bus behind wheel wells as required in Item 48 I, except a 50,000 minimum BTU heater may be used in bodies originally designed for 31-66 passenger capacity and 30,000 minimum BTU heaters may be used in bodies of 30 passengers or less.
 Hose to rear heater, when under body shall be encased in metal tube.

-86. Identification.
+87. Identification

-Buses with wheelchair lifts used for transporting children with physical disabilities shall display universal handicapped symbols located on the front and rear of the vehicle below the window line.
+Public school buses with wheelchair lifts used for transporting children with physical disabilities shall display the International Symbol of Accessibility located on the front and rear of the bus below the window line.
 Such emblems shall be white on blue, shall be a minimum of nine inches and a maximum of 12 inches in size, and shall be of a high-intensity retro reflective material meeting the requirements of Federal Highway Administration (FHWA) FP-85, Standard Specifications for Construction of Roads and Bridges on Federal Highway Projects.
 They shall be placed so as not to cover lettering, lamps or glass.

-87. Passenger Capacity Rating.
+88. Passenger Capacity Rating

-A. In determining the passenger capacity of a school bus for purposes other than actual passenger load (e.g., vehicle classification or various billing/reimbursement models), any location in a school bus intended for securement of a wheelchair during vehicle operation shall be regarded as four designated seating positions, and each lift area shall count as four designated seating positions.
+A. In determining the passenger capacity of a public school bus for purposes other than actual passenger load (e.g., school bus classification or various billing/reimbursement models), any location in a school bus intended for securement of a wheelchair during bus operation shall be regarded as four designated seating positions, and each lift area shall count as four designated seating positions.

-88. Wheelchair Lift.
+89. Wheelchair Lift

 A. The wheelchair lift shall be located on the right side of the bus body.
-Exception: The lift may be located on the left side of the bus if, and only if, the bus is only used to deliver students to the left side of one-way streets.
+Exception: The lift may be located on the left side of the bus if the bus is only used to deliver students to the left side of one-way streets.